 7. Flight itinerary For participants applying for a single-entry visa you will have to buy your ticket prior to applying to show the government that you do not have plans to stay beyond your proposed dates.
 Please note, for multiple entry visas you will not have to submit a flight itinerary as part of your application.

 **Like SSSA, the Ghanaian Embassy and Consulates do not grant refunds for denied, late or unused visas so it is very important that all materials are included in your application and all materials are submitted in a timely manner.
-Star Service and Study Abroad strongly encourages participants to review application materials as stated on the embassy or consulate website.
+Star Service & Study Abroad strongly encourages participants to review application materials as stated on the embassy or consulate website.
 We do not take responsibility for changed policies or misinformation as summarized on this page.
-We do not administer this service rather we have compiled general application information to help assist participants in their applying with a third party.
+We do not administer this service rather we have compiled general application information to help assist participants in their third party application.